 We do not view the presence of a security interest as critical to maintaining the Prime-1 (sf) rating of most ABCP programs.
-Since most ABCP programs make little if any attempt to match asset collections with ABCP maturities, the timely repayment of ABCP relies ultimately on a draw under the liquidity facility.
+Since most ABCP programs make little if any attempt to match asset collections with ABCP maturities, the repayment of ABCP relies ultimately on the liquidity facility.
 We identify the presence or lack of a security interest for investors in its program review published for each program.